Table of Contents

 Compilation

-See this fork for a compilation script (see src/compile.sh
+See this fork for a compilation script (see src/compile.sh) if you want to compile from your terminal.

 The compilation can easilly be configured in Texmaker by defining a Quick Build Command: